sathish86/bikewise_incidents/README.md

 Step 3:

-Goto the container path "/usr/src/app/bike_app" (Docker) or project path in local directory
+Goto the container path "/usr/src/app/bike_app" (Docker) or project path in local directory and install npm packages for the project

 # npm install